bennapp/game/README.md

 ## Run
-`go run newWorld.go` - flushes the db and regenerate the map `go run createPlater.go` - get the Id of the player `go run client.go` - set the Id of player then run this `go run coin.go` - spawns coin
+`go run newWorld.go` - flushes the db and regenerate the map `go run createPlayer.go` - get the Id of the player `go run client.go` - set the Id of player then run this `go run coin.go` - spawns coin